EducationalTestingService/skll/doc/run_experiment.rst

 The minimum number of examples for which the value of a feature must be nonzero to be included in the model.
 Defaults to 1.

-.. _objectives:
+.. _objective:

-objectives *(Optional)*
+objective *(Optional)*
 """"""""""""""""""""""

-Optional list of the objective functions to use for tuning.
+The objective functions to use for tuning.
+This can either be a list of objective functions or a single objective function as a string.
 Valid options are:

 .. _classification_obj: